 Star Fox 64 is the first console game in history to support force feedback, due to being the first game to use the Nintendo 64's Rumble Pak accessory.
 The accessory itself was initially released as a bundle with the game, with the initial North American release of the game only sold with the bundle.
 Later Player's Choice re-releases exclude the Rumble Pak.

-The game was released for the Wii (via the Virtual Console) on April 2, 2007 and was eventually remade for the Nintendo 3DS (as Star Fox 64 3D) on September 9, 2011.
+The game was later remade for the Nintendo 3DS (as Star Fox 64 3D) on September 9, 2011.
 Along with updated graphics, sounds, and control schemes, the remake also includes a "Gyro Controls" mode (allowing the player to use the 3DS's gyroscope for motion control) and multiplayer via Download Play.
 The original game was also digitally released as a Virtual Console title for the Wii (on April 2007) and Wii U (in 2016-2017) and was included in the Nintendo 64 - Nintendo Switch Online service for the Nintendo Switch on October 26, 2021.